Find your care

 Biotin, a common supplement for hair and nail growth, interferes with many thyroid function tests and can lead to inaccurate results.
 Endocrinologists recommend stopping biotin supplements for 3 days before having a blood test for thyroid function.

 Individuals who have exposure to mice, like laboratory researchers and veterinarians, may develop antibodies against mouse proteins in their blood.
 These antibodies cross react with reagents in multiple thyroid function tests and cause unpredictable results.
 A specialized assay can accurately measure thyroid hormone levels and TSH in this circumstance.

 I don't feel well, but my thyroid tests are normal

 Thyroid blood tests are generally accurate and reliable.
-If your thyroid tests are normal, your symptoms may not be related to thyroid disease and you may want to seek additional evaluation with your primary care physician.
+If you do not have low or high TSH levels and your thyroid tests are normal, your symptoms may not be related to thyroid disease, and you may want to seek additional evaluation with your primary care physician.

 How is hypothyroidism treated?

 Levothyroxine is the standard of care in thyroid hormone replacement therapy and treatment of hypothyroidism.
 Levothyroxine (also called LT4) is equivalent to the T4 form of naturally occurring thyroid hormone and is available in generic and brand name forms.